-As an early access indie game, Valheim did a great job in delivering a spooky yet palm-sweating gaming experience.
-But also because it’s in beta, many players report the game crashes constantly.
+As an indie game, Valheim did a great job in delivering a spooky yet palm-sweating gaming experience.
+But the game doesn’t run perfectly for everyone, and many players have been reporting a crashing or not launching issue.
 If you happen to be on the same boat, here’re some working fixes you can try.

 Try these fixes:

 You might not need to try them all.
 Simply work your way down until you hit the one that does the trick.

 - Run Valheim as an administrator

 Fix 1: Verify the integrity of game files

 One common cause of game crashes is corrupted or missing game files.
 You can run a scan in Steam to make sure there isn’t an integrity issue with your files.

 In case you don’t know how, here’re the steps to follow: